Plymouth 0-3 Blackpool: Five things we learned

 4-3-3 worked a treat

 Bowyer has tinkered around with different systems in the last couple of months - utilising 4-4-2, 3-5-2, 4-2-3-1 and even the diamond - but the 4-3--3 used against Plymouth couldn't have worked out any better.
 The formation allowed the Seasiders to make the most of their natural width, with both Colin Daniel and Nathan Delfouneso given the freedom to beat their man on the flanks and boy, did they do just that.
-I've always preferred Pool when they're playing with a flat back four, because you know exactly who is going to play when everyone is fit which breeds familiarity.
+I've always preferred Pool when they're playing with a flat back four, because you know exactly who is going to play when everyone is fit.
 A settled side helps, as we saw back in November/December time when Bowyer's men enjoyed a lean spell with what was virtually an unchanged side week after week, barring injuries and suspensions.
 Injuries have certainly been a problem for Pool in attack this season, but Mark Cullen has took advantage of Kyle Vassell's personal misfortune to bag two goals in the last two games.

 Do Pool stick with Dean Lyness in goal?